jarrodparkes/jarrodparkes.github.io/_posts/2011-12-28-alpha-tau-omega-mobile-atom.md

 ![atom-cover]({{ site.url }}/images/atom-cover.png "Alpha Tau Omega Mobile (ATOM)")

-Alpha Tau Omega Mobile, or “ATOM”, was my first iPhone application.
+Alpha Tau Omega Mobile, or "ATOM", was my first iPhone application.
 I designed the app for my chapter of ATO at the University of Alabama in Huntsville.

 ATOM is a basic management tool for a fraternity.
 It included a simple tab-based design inspired by Twitter.
 The tabs included the following sections and functionality: